GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStartedSimulator.md

 }
 ```

+> The way permissions work in the OemAccess application is once that controller has worked out what door a user is attempting to gain access to, it will look at the door and extract the list of permissions the door will accept (only one must work).
+In our example we've called this `General-Access` but we could have called it `Door-1-Entry`; the naming and logical scheme is up to you.
+Once the controller has this list in hand, it loads the user and looks at the list of permissions on the user; it then starts evaluating any that the Door and the User have in common.
+As soon as one of these common permissions evaluates as true, the controller stops and allows the user through the door.

 Once you have seen the controller update it's Person's table a second time you can swipe the card again and you will see a successful `PortalEntryUsed` event logged and the valid LED on the blade light up.

 ```txt